 When you think about fleas, most people tend to think about the nuisance of dealing with a flea infestation with your pets.
 You may be concerned about the illnesses that they may cause in your pets, but most people do not think about the dangers that fleas can pose to humans.
+You might consider having a flea control treatment done around your home since there are some pretty serious diseases that fleas are known to carry.
 Here are five diseases that you can catch from fleas.

 Typhus is a serious illness that can be spread by flea bites.
 Symptoms of typhus include fever, chills, aches, vomiting, stomach pain and loss of appetite.
 A rash will usually develop about five days after the onset of the disease.
 Some people can recover on their own, but other people may have serious complications and need treatment with antibiotics.